Kustom-Checkout/dropwizard-metrics-datadog/README.md

 #### Metric Name Formatter

 The metricNameFormatter option can be used to add custom logic when processing each metric's name.
-By default it will use the DefaultMetricNameFormatter which handles Datadog tags but does not modify the metric name.
+By default, it will use the DefaultMetricNameFormatter which handles Datadog tags but does not modify the metric name.

 ~~~yaml